ngi-nix/summer-of-nix/README.md

 From the organisers' experience, mobile data is unlikely to suffice.

-Please ask a friend to make a test call on [Jitsi Meet](https://meet.jit.si/) to ensure that they can see your screen and hear you well.
+Please ask a friend to make a test call on [Jitsi Meet](https://meet.jit.si/) and ensure the system requirements are met.

 ## Questions and answers